• Home

 WRDN (Water Rescue Dog Novice), WRD (Water Rescue Dog) & WRDX (Water Rescue Dog Excellent)

 The Newfoundland is the ultimate water dog.
 They have a water resistant double coat that allows them to swim in cold water.
-Their deep chest and large lung capacity allows them to swim for a long distances.
+Their deep chest and large lung capacity allows them to swim for long distances.
 The dog's well muscled tail acts as a rudder and their swimming style resembles the breast stroke more than the dog paddle.

-In Europe, the lifesaving abilities the Newfoundland is widely recognized and they are used to patrol the beaches with the lifeguards.
+In Europe, the lifesaving abilities of the Newfoundland is widely recognized and they are used to patrol the beaches with the lifeguards.
 The French Coast Guard has determined that a well conditioned Newf can tow an inflatable life raft full of people two miles to shore without being unduly stressed.

 The lifesaving instincts of the Newf can often be seen when his family is in the water.
-The Newf fearing for the safety of the children will be seen swimming circles around his charges, trying to "herd" them to shore.
+The Newf, fearing for the safety of the children, will be seen swimming circles around his charges, trying to "herd" them to shore.

 Not all Newfoundlands take to the water the first time they are introduced to it, but with care and understanding, a Newf can begin water rescue instruction at four months of age.
 Teamwork is the basis for this and all other training you will do with your dog.
 The Newf can be taught to retrieve objects from the water, tow a boat to shore, rescue a drowning victim and at the senior level, jump off a boat to save someone.